Book Blogging Tips & Resources

 Broken Link Checker.
 Check for and fix broken links.

-As a quick warning, it’s often tempting to install a bunch of random plugins, but note that they can start to slow down your site (and poorly written plug-ins may introduce security issue).
+As a quick warning, it’s often tempting to install a bunch of random plugins, but note that they can start to slow down your site (and poorly written plug-ins may introduce security issues).
 So be discriminate when installing plugins!

 Making Beautiful Content